 St Peter's aligns itself to the University's policies on sustainable and responsible investing.
 We invest only in funds and not directly in shares.
 We would not invest in funds that specialise in extractive industries.
-We expect the managers in whose funds we invest to have clearly stated views on their funds' exposure to fossil fuels.
-We seek, amongst other things, to minimise exposure to fossil fuels.
-The Oxford Endowment Fund, managed by OUEM, and in which the College invests most of its investible assets, itself subscribes to the University's standards.
-The Veritas Global Focus Fund, in which most of the balance of its investments are invested, has never had exposure to fossil fuel intensive industries because companies in that sector have never met the investment criteria of the managers.
-Taking the portfolio in aggregate, it has a 0.4% exposure to energy companies, down from 1.7% a year ago.
-Much of the fall is attributed from our divestment away from UK equities towards global equities, executed in December 2020 through redeeming from UK Index funds.
-This lowered our exposure to BP and Royal Dutch shares, in particular.
+We seek, amongst other things, to minimise exposure to fossil fuels and the managers in whose funds we consider investing are therefore expected to state clearly their funds' exposure to fossil fuels.
+The Oxford Endowment Fund, managed by OUEM, and in which the College invests most of its investible assets, itself subscribes to the University's investment standards and principles.
+The Veritas Global Focus Fund and BlackRock Global Unconstrained Equity Fund, in which most of the balance of its investments are invested, have never had exposure to fossil fuel intensive industries because companies in that sector have never met the investment criteria of the managers.
+Taking the portfolio in aggregate, it has a 0.5% exposure to energy companies in all their forms, up from 0.4% a year ago.